 Other Coffee Shops | There are a ton of great cafes in the old town at Fethiye Plaza.
 Some places are packed during peak hours and range from ultra-modern establishments to traditional roasteries.
 For spectacular views, you can stop at a place along the Fethiye Kordon.

 Fethiye Tea Shops | My favorite place for tea was definitely the little coffee cart by the bird park.
-Anytime I can animal watch while sipping on my çay, I’m satisfied.
-Plus the owner, like most people I met in Fethiye, was super friendly!
-My best suggestion for grabbing a cup of tea is to find somewhere that looks comfortable.
-I went to dozens of places, many unnamed on maps and you get a similar glass everywhere.
-So, the best thing to do is head somewhere for its view or homely feel.
+Anytime I can animal-watch while sipping on my çay, I’m satisfied.
+Plus, the owner, like most people I met in Fethiye, was super friendly!
+My best suggestion for grabbing a cup of tea is to find somewhere that looks comfortable, since many shops aren’t labeled on maps.

 SPEND THE DAY EXPLORING KAYAKOY

-The ‘ghost town’ has been empty ever since a Greek-Turkish population exchange in 1923, besides a small population on the outside of its gates.
+Bsides a small population on the outside of its gates, the ‘ghost town’ has been empty ever since a Greek-Turkish population exchange in 1923.
 Preserved as a type of outdoor museum village, it can be entered for a moderate price (a few USD).
-Upon admission, you’ll have free reign to investigate the maze-like jumble of desolate buildings.

-This isn’t like the one-lane ghost towns from ‘the Old West’ in the US, there are fourteen chapels, two churches, and two school buildings to search through.
-That’s to go along with the plethora of neighborhood homes.
 Signs are hung around the village at all the major sights, with arrows pointing you in the right direction.
 Give yourself a half-day trip at the very least to truly appreciate Kayaköy.

-There are a few restaurants outside the entry point, and although it wasn’t in service on my visit, a cafe inside.
-To be safe, bring everything you need with you.
-This includes swimwear and towels if you want the full experience.
+There are a few restaurants outside the entry point, and although it wasn’t in service on my visit, there is a cafe inside.

 Trails from inside the barriers lead over craggy mountaintops toward hidden beaches at Cold Water Bay (Soguk Su Koyu).
 From the old hilltop church and Kayaköy Summit, you can see the resplendent water below.
-Hiking to the bay should take close to 2 hours roundtrip.

-Bus to Kayaköy | Buses leave from the stop in front of Carrefour, outside the Fethiye Bus Station (maps).
 A seasonal schedule is posted at the bus stop on a piece of paper if you want the route times in advance.
 You’ll be dropped off right across the street from the gates to the abandoned village and picked up right in front of them.
-Bus prices will be displayed on a piece of paper inside the minibus.

 HIT THE BEACH AT OLUDENIZ

-Ölüdeniz is one of Turkey’s most renowned beaches and it’s just a short dolmuş ride from the Fethiye center.
-There are actually two parts to the town, an inland area filled with tourist restaurants and nightclubs and another with a pristine pebble beach.
+Ölüdeniz is one of Turkey’s most renowned beaches, and it’s just a short dolmuş ride from the Fethiye center.
+There are actually two parts to the town, an inland area filled with tourist restaurants and nightclubs, and another with a pristine pebble beach.

-I’m going to focus on the latter here, because, in all honesty, it’s the part worth visiting. Ölüdeniz Beach has all the classic qualities of a Mediterranean beach; brilliant azure water, a calming tide, and rugged cliffsides surrounding its shore.
+I’m going to focus on the latter here, because, in all honesty, it’s the part worth visiting. Ölüdeniz Beach has all the classic qualities of a Mediterranean beach: brilliant azure water, a calming tide, and rugged cliffsides surrounding its shore.

 It runs north to south, from a small hook that separates the picturesque Blue Lagoon nature park to the coastal road that leads to Faralya.
 While the lagoon surely is beautiful, it doesn’t feel much like a natural reserve.
-There are heavy crowds, restaurants and businesses lining the edge, and paid entry/umbrellas at Kumburnu Beach.
+There are heavy crowds, restaurants, and businesses lining the edge, and paid entry/umbrellas at Kumburnu Beach.

-However, if you’re here during the shoulder season or are traveling with family and want a pool-like experience it is worth the visit.
+However, if you’re here during the shoulder season or are traveling with family and want a pool-like experience, it is worth the visit.

 The center of the extensive Ölüdeniz Beach is known as Belcekiz Beach.
 It’s a public expanse of small, smooth rocks and shimmering water that offers a cool escape in the hotter months.
-At the southern end of Ölüdeniz, a lively beach bar turns up the toons, and you can watch competitive beach volleyball matches.
+At the southern end of Ölüdeniz, a lively beach bar turns up the tunes, and you can watch competitive beach volleyball matches.
 Head up the steps to the main road for some fantastic views of the bay.

 Depending on your interests, you can look into exploring more of the underwater scene here.
-A snorkel is usually a prerequisite of mine when visiting the sea and the calm waters here are perfect for it.
+A snorkel is usually a prerequisite of mine when visiting the sea, and the calm waters here are perfect for it.

 Diving in Fethiye | For those wanting to do more than just snorkel, there are several wonderful dive sites along the peninsula near Ölüdeniz up to Fethiye.
 Keep in mind this is the Mediterranean, so don’t expect vibrant coral reefs and colorful tropical fish.
-However, the water has great visibility and there are often turtles about.
-For more information check out PADI’s map of dive sites in the area.
+However, the water has great visibility, and there are often turtles about.
+For more information, check out PADI’s map of dive sites in the area.

 Alternatively, you can explore the coastline by going on a tandem paragliding tour.
 Dozens of people were floating above me when I visited, and after seeing the beach from a viewpoint above, I could see why it’s such a popular place to paraglide.
-If you want more options, here are some tandem tours in Ölüdeniz.

-To catch the bus to Ölüdeniz from the Fethiye city center, head to the minibus stop (maps) on Gaffar Okkan Cd.
+Ölüdeniz Bus | To catch the bus to Ölüdeniz from the Fethiye city center, head to the minibus stop (maps) on Gaffar Okkan Cd.
 You can also catch it anywhere along the route, although the routes are often difficult to find online.
-You can also wait outside the Carrefour near the bus station that I mentioned in the Kayaköy section.
+You can wait outside the Carrefour near the bus station that I mentioned in the Kayaköy section too.

 MAKE YOUR WAY TO BUTTERFLY VALLEY